mhykol2k/advanced-databases-group/README.md

 ## Conclusion

 In summation, we were able to use PHP to create a new record, and view the current records.
-Addtionally, we managed to run 3 complex queries (Detailed in Appendix).
+Addtionally, we managed to run 3 complex queries (Detailed in Appendix) all served from a php page connected with a MySQL database.

 |Consider SQL if...|Consider NoSQL if...|